benjamshu/langdev/CODES.md

 # CODES #

-This document lists all private-use language codes in use by LANGDEV languages.
+This document lists all language codes in use by LANGDEV languages.
 Use `art-x-` tags when you can; `q--` tags are depreciated; other tags are considered obsolete.

 ## Sevensi: ##